 - tl;dr: Make alerts more manageable within your team.

 - Website: bigpanda.io

 - Alternative: PagerDuty

-If you’re a one-man-shop, simply getting email alerts may be sufficient.
+If you have a one-man-shop cloud deployment, simply getting email alerts may be sufficient.
 There might be a lot of them at a time when something goes wrong, but you are on top of it.

 Chances are however that you’re working in a team with multiple people involved.
 This is where Big Panda comes into play.
 You can configure most of the tools mentioned above to report to Big Panda, in which you can have a unified dashboard and assign issues to work faster to resolve the issue at hand.

 I hope that the above tools give you a good overview of complementary services to help your cloud deployment.
 There are of course a lot of other tools similar to the ones mentioned in this article, but the idea is that you will likely want to have one of tools in each of the above categories.

 You may also want to take a look at the article “An introduction to failover in the cloud” walks you through how to set up a simple failover setup.